atropos-null/LS/py109/py109_studyguide.md

 ### Dictionaries

-Dictionaries in Python are **unordered collections of key-value pairs**.
+Dictionaries in Python are **unordered collections of key-value pairs**, they map keys to values.
 They're defined using curly braces `{}` with key-value pairs separated by colons.
+Dictionaries are meant to make it easy to look up the value that corresponds to a particular key.

 #### Dictionary Characteristics